-As stipulated within the Fund's Constitution, each unit represents a right to an individual share in the Fund and does not extend to a right in the underlying assets of the Fund.
+As stipulated within the provisions of the Fund's Constitution, each unit represents a right to an individual share in the Fund and does not extend to a right in the underlying assets of the Fund.

-There are no separate classes of units and each unit has the same rights attaching to it as all other units of the Fund.
+There are two separate classes of units.
+Each unit within the same class has the same rights as all other units within that class.
+Unit holders participate in distributions and the proceeds on winding up of the Fund are in proportion to the number of units held.

-Units are redeemed on demand at the unit holder's option.
+Units are redeemed on demand at the unit holders' option.
 However, holders of these instruments typically retain them for the medium to long term.
 As such, the amount expected to be settled within twelve months after the end of the reporting period cannot be reliably determined.